-Watch the Sunset
+13. Watch the Sunset

 Western Australia is one of the best places in the world to watch the sunset over the ocean.
 Coral Bay is no exception.
 The lookout at the end of Coral Bay Road is a great spot.

-The sunrise was pretty impressive too.
+The sunrise was impressive too.

-Quad Bike Tour
+14. Quad Bike Tour

-Hire a Kayak, SUP or Seascooter
+15. Hire a Kayak, SUP or Seascooter

 Ningaloo Kayak Adventures offer snorkelling tours with underwater sea scooters as well as the hire of equipment, including wetsuits, masks and fins, kayaks, and SUPs.
 The sea scooter tour is definitely on our list when we return to Coral Bay.

-For a truly magical experience, you can book 3 nights on board the luxury catamaran, Shore Thing.
-All of your snorkeling, scuba, and kayaking gear is provided, as well as breakfast, lunch, and dinner.
+For a truly magical experience, you can book three nights on board the luxury catamaran, Shore Thing.
+Your snorkelling, scuba, and kayaking gear are provided, as well as breakfast, lunch, and dinner.